 The best fossils are found at Balmae He’en, which is another 2km southeast along the coast.
 Here, the same fossils as Torrs Point can be found, but they are more abundant.
 Note that you will need to check firing times and you will need to get permission to visit this third site.

-The Wenlock shales of the Silurian at Kirkcudbright are from the Ross Formation (which is about 425myrs old).
 This is part of the Hawick Group and consists of laminated fossiliferous carbonaceous siltstone beds.